bwakedavis/bwakedavis.github.io/content/blog/webrtc/index.markdown

 + **getUserMedia** - It represents a stream of audio/video.gaining access to camera, microphone and screen.
 + **peerConnection** - does everything.encodes, decodes and sends data over.signal processing,codec handling,peer to peer communication, security, bandwidth management.
-+ **dataChannel** - send arbitrary data directly between browsers in a bidirectional way.ultra low latencym,secure.
++ **dataChannel** - send arbitrary data directly between browsers in a bidirectional way.ultra low latency,secure.

 ### Servers for webRTC